jgrospe92/Iot-PythonDashboard/README.md

 design and simulate a smart home.
 They capture environmental information and make a decision based on received data.
 They also develop access control and occupancy systems and transfer all data to the cloud or a local server.
 Finally, they design and develop a web-based IoT dashboard to control and monitor the system.

-# Virtual Environment
-## Windows
-- cd to the to main directory
-- Once inside Iot-PythonDashboard
-- Run the command `Scripts\activate` to activate the virtual environment
-- Your terminal should change into this (Iot-PythonDashboard)
-- To deactivate it, run the command `deactivate`

 # IOT dashboard Gadgets
 ## LED Controll